 - Propeller, in respiratory care, developed a sensor to be attached to inhalers for asthma or COPD medications.
 The sensor, together with their digital platform, track and increase adherence to treatments through reminders, but also provide air quality forecasts and disease management tips.
 It was able to increase adherence to treatment (up to +58%)3 and increased of 21% the days without the need of rescue medication.4

-- Akili Interactive developed AKL-T01, a “video game” for children with attention deficit/hyperactivity disorder (ADHD) currently under regulatory review to become a prescription digital medicine.
+- Akili Interactive developed EndeavorRx (formerly AKL-T01), a “video game” for children with attention deficit/hyperactivity disorder (ADHD) which got FDA regulatory approval, becoming a prescription digital medicine.
 It is an adaptive digital cognitive platform built to look and feel like a video game while also reliably measuring attention-based abilities.
 [Learn more: Can video games treat diseases?]

 - reSET and reSET-O which use cognitive behavioural therapy to treat patients with substance dependence.
 Adding reSET-O (the version to treat opioid use disorder) to patient undergoing buprenorphine and contingency management increased retention rate from 64.4% (standard care) to 82.4% through the 12 weeks of digital treatment.5 Retention is the amount of time a patient participates in a therapy program, a well-established indicator of successful treatment outcomes in patients with substance abuse disorders.